jonoco/portfolio/_projects/text_rpg.md

 {% include image-card.html
     src="/assets/images/text-rpg_0.png"
     alt="text-rpg_0"
-    summary="The game map is created using a heightmap, defining a variety of land types, such as fields, mountains, and rivers."
+    summary="The game map is created procedurally using a heightmap, allowing different strata to be defined at height ranges to create a variety of natural land types, such as fields, mountains, and rivers."
 %}

 {% include image-card.html